Fisheries and Resources Monitoring System

 Advice

-The stock has recovered to the levels of the mid 1990s, when the fishery was closed.
-SC considers that there is not sufficient evidence that the stock would be able to sustain a fishery at this time and recommends that there be no directed fishing in 2021, 2022 and 2023.
+The stock has recovered to the levels of the mid 1990s, however, recruitment has been poor since 2018.
+SC considers that there is not sufficient supporting evidence that the stock would be able to sustain a fishery at this time and recommends that there be no directed fishing in 2024, 2025 and 2026.
 Bycatch should be kept at the lowest possible level.

 Objectives

-No explicit management plan or management objectives defined by Fisheries Commission.
-General Convention objectives (GC Doc.
-08/3) are applied.
+No explicit management plan or management objectives defined by the Commission.
+Convention general principles are applied.

 Stock definition for management purposes